ember-learn/ember-blog/source/2019-07-12-the-ember-times-issue-106.md

 <a class="ember-button ember-button--centered" href="https://discuss.emberjs.com/t/i-contribute-to-ember-with-stefan-huber/16821">Read more</a>

-*The idea behind these interviews is to provide community members with more information and insight into open source contributions, learning resources and community events.
+<i>The idea behind these interviews is to provide community members with more information and insight into open source contributions, learning resources and community events.
 Contributors to the community gain a platform to share their thoughts on their own experiences and learnings as they were contributing to Ember.
-Our hope is that it gives first-time and advancing contributors a better sense of the fact that everyone starts out small, and that anyone can have a big impact on the community.*
+Our hope is that it gives first-time and advancing contributors a better sense of the fact that everyone starts out small, and that anyone can have a big impact on the community.</i>

 ---